Sydney Vertical Gardens provides an excellent example of how cities can be greener

-Jutting from the taller tower three-quarters of the way up is a gravity-defying, cantilevered overhang boasting a common room, panoramic terrace and community “sky garden” for the enjoyment of residents.
-Underneath the overhang, a heliostat of motorized mirrors angles sunlight down onto the gardens below, while at night it reflects an LED light installation created by artist Yann Kersale.
+Jutting from the taller tower three-quarters of Sydney Vertical Gardens is a gravity-defying, cantilevered overhang.
+It boasts a common room, panoramic terrace and community “sky garden” for the enjoyment of residents.
+Underneath the overhang, a heliostat of motorized mirrors angles sunlight down onto the gardens below.
+At night it reflects an interesting LED light installation created by artist Yann Kersale.

 Indoor and outdoor loggias have been added to increase living space while exploiting Sydney’s warm climate.
-These extend inward from the faà§ade on the north and east sides, protecting residents from noise, wind and sun, and outward on the south and west sides, overlooking the park.
+These extend inward from the facade on the north and east sides.
+These protect residents from noise, wind and sun, and outward on the south and west sides, overlooking the park.

-There are two choices of interiors of the Vertical Gardens development: the East tower was designed by William Smart of Smart Design Studio and boasts luxurious materials, finishes, and colours, whilst Koichi Takada Architects created the palette, materials, and interior architecture for the West tower that represent raw organics, using natural materials for everything from the counter tops to stainless steel kitchen sinks.
+There are two choices of interiors of the Vertical Gardens development.
+William Smart of Smart Design Studio designed the East tower, which boasts luxurious materials, finishes, and colours.
+Koichi Takada Architects created the palette, materials, and interior architecture for the West tower.
+It represents raw organics, using natural materials for everything from the counter tops to stainless steel kitchen sinks.
 No wonder this is Sydney’s first residential tower to achieve a 6 Green Star rating.
-Among other accolades, it’s captured the 2014 Best Tall Building in the World and 2015 Best Innovative Green Building awards.

 You could say that things are really looking ‘up’ for vertical garden architecture Down Under.